LGN520/farreach-public/docs/netreach-voting.md

 			such packet for each server) -> make snapshot of kv-store for each group by RCU
 - Try default action with hashidx by removing condition for hash calculation
 	+ Fail!
 Even if the hash calculation must be performed.
++ Support scan (range query)
+	- Change scan from key+num to start_key+end_key (TODO: apply to baseline)
+		+ Add endkey into ScanRequest and ScanResponse (packet_format.h, packet_format_impl.h)
+		+ Change switch side accordingly
+			+ Disable hash parition for SCAN request (basic.p4)
+		+ TODO: Change client side accordingly
+			+ TODO: client split the SCAN request into multiple sub-requests
+			+ TODO: send sub-requests one by one (thpt: count in client side since all requests are handled by server; latency: count in the granularity of sub-requests)
+		+ TODO: Change server side accordingly
+			+ TODO: add endkey limitation for range query
+	- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data in server (only for NetReach)
 - Debug
 	+ Use thread_id of server thread to perform operation in key-value store instead of req.thread_id() (ycsb_server.c)
 	+ If condition_lo is true, the predicate is 2; (NOTE) if condition_lo is false, the predicate is 1 instead of 0!!!